-Let’s get to the nitty gritty: how does the Lauf True Grit Weekend Warrior ride?
+Let’s get to the nitty-gritty: how does the Lauf True Grit Weekend Warrior ride?
 The first thing to note is that as a gravel bike, this thing feels quick.
-It feels very stable at high speeds, whether through a high-speed corner filled with loose gravel, or down some singletrack that one wouldn’t normally take a gravel bike.
-It’s not the ideal adventure bike, however, as it’s long reach and short stack place the rider in a position that more aero and aggressive than most other gravel bikes.
-The fork is the star of the show; it’s 30mm travel does wonders in making the bike feel much more controllable and confidence-inspiring when the going gets loose.
+It feels very stable at high speeds, whether through a high-speed corner filled with loose gravel or down some singletrack that one wouldn’t normally take a gravel bike.
+The fork is the star of the show; its 30mm travel does wonders in making the bike feel much more controllable and confidence-inspiring when the going gets loose.
 Out of the saddle, the leaf spring fork feels nearly imperceptible.
-The fork flexes minimally and has none of the bobbing sensation one might feel with other suspension alternatives.
+The fork flexes minimally and has none of the bobbing sensations one might feel with other suspension alternatives.
 The Grit SL Fork very definitively takes the edge off of bumps, which over the course of a long ride can be fatiguing.

 Overall, the bike is more capable than most other gravel bikes for the sheer reason of having a touch of suspension where other bikes are lacking.
 The leaf spring fork really does make a difference.
 The bike shouldn’t just be reduced to it’s trick suspension however, as it’s geometry and performance positions the bike as one of the fastest choices in the gravel bike market today.

-The Lauf True Grit is available in four basic kits: The True Grit Race Edition Wireless (SRAM RED eTap HRD), the True Grit Race Edition (SRAM Force 1), the True Grit Weekend Warrior (SRAM Rival 1), and the Contender True Grit (Shimano Ultegra Di2).
-The Lauf True Grit Weekend Warrior is equipped with a SRAM Rival 1 build, DT Swiss X1900 wheelset, and FSA SLK carbon seatpost.
-Easton provides their EC70 AX Carbon handlebar and EA70 stem.
+The Lauf True Grit is available in four basic kits: The Lauf True Grit Ultimate, the True Grit Race AXS, the True Grit Race, and the True Grit Weekend Warrior.
+The Lauf True Grit Weekend Warrior is equipped with a SRAM Rival 1 build, DT Swiss X1900 wheelset, a FSA SLK carbon seatpost, and a Lauf Smoothie handlebar complete the build.

 Have any questions about the Lauf True Grit Weekend Warrior gravel bike?
 Give us a call during shop hours, or send us a message any time to firstname.lastname@example.org.